okeeffed/dennisokeeffe-blog/content/blog/react-dynamic-imports.md

 description: See example code for dynamically importing a React Component.
 ---

-# Hello Series #1: Dynamic Imports for a Component

-Published: 16th September 2018

 ## Example Code

 The key action happens by using React's `componentDidMount` lifecycle method and component state, although the application of when to import can be used anywhere when required.